This article gives you detailed examples showing how to use Ancestry hints when building your family tree.

 I usually go straight to the Review, but this time I’ve clicked on “Quick Compare” to let Ancestry tell me why it’s picked this match.

-You can see that good points get awarded to the matching names (see the previous chapter to understand the scoring system).
+You can see that good points get awarded to the matching names (see our article on how Ancestry hints work to understand the scoring system.
 The ubiquity of Mary as first name is offset by the less common surname of Gamble.

 The birth date is out by three to four years.
 If this is the correct record, why would Mary say she was 20 years old when she’s actually 23?
 Should I ignore this hint based on this discrepancy?